bmatern/epitope-demo/README.md

 3) Extract the .zip file (It might be in your "Downloads" folder) TODO: Get a screenshot in English
 ![image](https://user-images.githubusercontent.com/14239618/162721359-a25908c1-cc50-45f7-9e4a-102e6d0b9222.png)

-# Contents

-* "Slides" contains power point presentation, with an introduction to the epitope concepts.
-* "CaseStudies" contains the input and output files for PIRCHE and HLA-EMMA analysis
- * You may still interpret the output files if the software is not avaialable at this moment.

 # Case-study
 (provided by Kirsten Geneugelijk)